GetEvinced/examples/README.md

 - Ensure all examples are **validated and maintained** using automated smoke tests.
 - Enable seamless integration of the latest SDK features with minimal effort.

+Install dependencies for a folder with `npm i . --userconfig=.../.npmrc`.

 ---

 ## Features